JesperRusbjerg/team7ExamProject/README.md

+Demo

+-

 # ExamProject for System - Integration

 By Nikolai Perlt, Jesper Rusbjerg & Michael Due Pedersen

 ## Introduction

+Our team is part of the large IT company DevOrgs.
+Our task has been to develop a IT solution that enables a user to send a loan request.
+Our service intergrates with multiple banks and retrives a response from each bank.
+Each bank response is presented to the user, with the option to pick the bank of the users choice.

+In addition to the bank application, a administrative site was also part of the project.
+The administrators of the application is able to see a range of logs, statistics and user oprations from a seperate admin site.

 ## Links and diagrams/models